mjt-books/python-book/chapters/chapter-7.md

 - Requires changes to the training setup.
 - Training becomes a bit more complex and sometimes slightly slower.
+- You have yet another training variant to maintain.

 Schematic PyTorch QAT sketch: